scalesocket/scalesocket/README.md

     -b, --binary
             Set scalesocket to experimental binary mode

+        --client-frame=<MODE>
+            Enable framing and routing for client originated messages

+            See --frame for options.

         --cmd-attach-delay <SECONDS>
             Delay before attaching to child [default: 1 for --tcp]

         --frame[=<MODE>...]
-            Enable framing and routing for messages
+            Enable framing and routing for all messages

             Client messages are amended with ID header (u32).
 Server messages with optional client ID are routed to clients.